lezcano/expRNN/README.md

 Code and Experiments of the papers:

-"[Trivializations for Gradient-Based Optimization on Manifolds][arxivtriv]" NeurIPS 2019
+[Trivializations for Gradient-Based Optimization on Manifolds][arxivtriv] - NeurIPS 2019

-"[Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group][arxivcheap]" ICML 2019
+[Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group][arxivcheap] - ICML 2019

 ## Start putting orthogonal constraints in your code